Leonard Matlovich

 Technical Sergeant Leonard Phillip Matlovich (July 6, 1943 – June 22, 1988) was an American Vietnam War veteran, race relations instructor, and recipient of the Purple Heart and the Bronze Star.
-He was the first gay service member to purposely out himself to the military to fight their ban on gays, and perhaps the best-known openly gay man in the United States of America in the 1970s next to Harvey Milk.
+He was the first gay service member to purposely out himself to the military to fight their ban on gay people, and perhaps the best-known openly gay man in the United States of America in the 1970s next to Harvey Milk.
 His fight to stay in the United States Air Force after coming out of the closet became a cause célèbre around which the gay community rallied.
 His case resulted in articles in newspapers and magazines throughout the country, numerous television interviews, and a television movie on NBC.

-His photograph appeared on the cover of the September 8, 1975, issue of Time magazine, making him a symbol for thousands of gay and lesbian servicemembers and gay people generally.
+Matlovich's photograph appeared on the cover of the September 8, 1975, issue of Time magazine, making him a symbol for thousands of gay and lesbian servicemembers and gay people generally.
 Matlovich was the first named openly gay person to appear on the cover of a U.S. newsmagazine.
-According to author Randy Shilts, "It marked the first time the young gay movement had made the cover of a major newsweekly.
-To a movement still struggling for legitimacy, the event was a major turning point."
+According to author Randy Shilts, "It marked the first time the young gay movement had ever made the cover of a major newsweekly.
+To a cause still struggling for legitimacy, the event was a major turning point."

 Early life and early career

-Born at Hunter Air Force Base in Savannah, Georgia, Matlovich was the only son of retired Air Force sergeant, Leonard Matlovich (of Czech ancestry), and his wife Vera.
+Born at Hunter Air Force Base in Savannah, Georgia, Matlovich was the only son of retired Air Force sergeant Leonard Matlovich (of Czech ancestry) and his wife, Vera.
 He spent his childhood living on military bases, primarily throughout the Southern United States.
 Matlovich and his sister were raised in the Catholic Church.
 He spent much of his teenage years in Charleston, South Carolina, attending the Catholic Bishop England High School.
 When the Candlestick Murder occurred in Charleston in 1958, Matlovich saw it as proof of the negative societal consequences of homosexuality.
 Not long after he enlisted at 19, the United States increased military action in Vietnam, about ten years after the French had abandoned active colonial rule there.
 Matlovich volunteered for service in Vietnam and served three tours of duty.
 He was seriously wounded when he stepped on a landmine in Đà Nẵng.

 While stationed in Florida near Fort Walton Beach, he began frequenting gay bars in nearby Pensacola.
 "I met a bank president, a gas station attendant – they were all homosexual", Matlovich commented in a later interview.
 In 1973, when he was 30, he slept with another man for the first time.
 He "came out" to his friends, but continued to conceal the fact from his commanding officer.
 Having realized that the racism he had grown up around was wrong, he volunteered to teach Air Force Race Relations classes, which had been created after several racial incidents in the military in the late 1960s and early 1970s.
 He became so successful that the Air Force sent him around the country to coach other instructors.
-Matlovich gradually came to believe that the discrimination faced by gays was similar to that faced by African Americans.
+Matlovich gradually came to believe that the discrimination faced by gay people was similar to that faced by African Americans.